Sullivan Ballou

-Sullivan Ballou (March 28, 1829 – July 29, 1861) was an American lawyer and politician from Rhode Island, and an officer in the Union Army during the American Civil War.
+Sullivan Ballou (March 28, 1829 – July 29, 1861) was an American lawyer and politician from Rhode Island who served as a Union Army officer during the American Civil War.
 He is remembered for an eloquent letter he wrote to his wife Sarah a week before he was mortally wounded in the First Battle of Bull Run.
-He was left behind by retreating Union forces and died a week after the battle.

 Early life

 Ballou was born the son of Hiram (1802–1833) and Emeline (Bowen) Ballou, a distinguished Huguenot family in Smithfield, Rhode Island.
 He lost his father at a young age.
-In spite of this, he attended boarding school at Nichols Academy in Dudley, Massachusetts, and Phillips Academy in Andover, Massachusetts.
+In spite of this, he attended boarding school at Phillips Academy in Andover, Massachusetts.
 After graduation from Phillips, he attended Brown University, where he was a member of Delta Phi, and went on to study law at the National Law School, in Ballston, New York.
 He was admitted to the bar in Rhode Island and began practice in 1853.

 Ballou married Sarah Hart Shumway on October 15, 1855.
 They had two sons, Edgar and William.

-Ballou was active in public affairs.
-In 1854, soon after beginning his law practice, he was elected to the Rhode Island House of Representatives.
+He was active in public affairs and was elected to the Rhode Island House of Representatives, serving from 1853 to 1857.
 He was chosen as Clerk of the House, and later as the Speaker.
 He was a staunch Republican and supporter of Abraham Lincoln.